 Idle.
 Weights are fetched from Hugging Face once (then cached) and everything runs locally on your machine.

-Heads-up: this is a real 0.6-billion-parameter model.
-First load downloads ~1.2 GB (BF16) and holds ~2.4 GB in memory once expanded to FP32.
-Best on a desktop with a discrete GPU and a recent Chrome/Edge; lower-end devices may run out of memory — if so, switch the backend to CPU.
+Heads-up: this is a real 230-million-parameter model.
+First load downloads ~440 MB (BF16) and holds ~0.9 GB in memory once expanded to FP32 — far lighter than a billion-parameter model, so it runs comfortably on a recent Chrome/Edge.
+On a low-end device, switch the backend to CPU.

 2 The prompt

 This is real.
 Each row shows the model’s best next-token guess if you decoded at that depth — watch the prediction emerge as it climbs the stack.
-The toggle genuinely removes that layer’s attention+MLP from the forward pass (the residual stream passes straight through), so switching layers off really changes the bottom row.
+Green rows are convolution blocks, blue are attention.
+The toggle genuinely removes that layer’s operator+MLP from the forward pass (the residual stream passes straight through), so switching layers off really changes the bottom row.
 Re-run after toggling.

 4 Top-5 next-word log-odds one block per generated token, printed as it goes